DataDog/chaos-controller/docs/network_disruption_prio.md

     <img src="../docs/img/network_prio/node/filter_1-4.png" height=330 width=650 />
 </kbd></p>

-Finally, we apply a filter to enqueue all packets to class `1:4` where the destination IP match the `hosts`.
+Finally, we apply a filter to enqueue all packets to class `1:4` where the `destination IP` is encompassed by the `hosts` field (see [this documentation](/docs/network_disruption_hosts.md) for more details).
 In this case, a filter is applied for `10.0.1.26/32` and another for `10.0.1.25/32`.
 If no hosts were specified, a single filter is applied for `0.0.0.0/0`.
 If a CIDR block or hostname is specified, corresponding filters are constructed for all IPs in that range.

 ### Network Disruption implementation for pod level

-Now, let us take the following pod-level disruption spec:
+Now, let us take the following pod level disruption spec:
 ```
 spec:
   level: pod